Contacts by Research Area

 Undergraduate Research Training Initiative for Student Enhancement (U-RISE) (T34)

 U-RISE is an undergraduate student training program for institutions with research-active environments.
 Eligible institutions must have a 3-year average of NIH research project grant (RPG) funding less than $7.5 million in total costs.
-The goal of the U-RISE program is to develop a diverse pool of undergraduates who complete their baccalaureate degree, and transition into and complete biomedical, research-focused higher degree programs (e.g., Ph.D. or M.D./Ph.D.).
+The goal of the U-RISE program is to promote broad participation in the biomedical research workforce by strengthening research training environments and expanding the pool of well-trained students who complete their baccalaureate degree, and transition into and complete biomedical, research-focused higher degree programs (such as Ph.D. or M.D./Ph.D.).

 Joyce Stamm, Ph.D.